UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 sub type with one carrier whereas another carrier might alow them in the place preferences (e.g. Bicycle and Tandem Bicycle might have the same price (Place Preference) of different prices (Accommodation Sub Type).
-There might be place properties that indicate characteristics of a place to the traveller which are not selectable (e.g. Place without Window)).
+There might be place properties that indicate characteristics of a place to the traveler which are not selectable (e.g. Place without Window)).
 Therefore the shown usage for the different types are an indication but not mandatory.